ThibauldC/iceberg-maintenance-examples/README.md

 ### Expiring snapshots
 #### Potential problem
-As mentioned above data and especially snapshots can accumulate over time .Although Iceberg re-uses unchanged data files from previous snapshots, sometimes new snapshots require changing or removing data files.
-These files are only kept for time travel or rollbacks, but it is recommended to set some sort of data retention period by regularly expiring snapshots.
+As mentioned earlier, data and snapshots can accumulate over time.
+Although Iceberg reuses unchanged data files from previous snapshots, new snapshots may require changing or removing data files.
+These files are typically kept for time travel or rollbacks, but it is recommended to set a data retention period and regularly expire unnecessary snapshots.

 #### Benefit
-Expiring snapshots on your Iceberg tables will have cost benefits as data that is not needed anymore will automatically be deleted from your storage (which can be significant if you have to maintain a lot of tables).
-It will also improve performance, as fewer data needs to be scanned.
+Expiring snapshots on your Iceberg tables has cost benefits, as data that is no longer needed will automatically be deleted from your storage.
+This can be significant if you have many tables to maintain.
+It also improves performance by reducing the amount of data that needs to be scanned.

 #### Code

+To expire snapshots in your Iceberg table, you can use the following Scala code:

 ```scala
 SparkActions.get(spark)